| 4.2 INTER-GOVERNMENTAL

 in Europe (OSCE) are organisations to which European states

+belong.
 When the UN, Council of Europe or other organisations have

 produced a human rights convention it means that the states